Chapter 1 : Time Will Tell

 “I will in a minute,” Padma called out.
 She gave the map that she had been perusing an angry stare, jabbed it with her wand, before looking up to see half of the office trooping out in small groups, laughing in one familiar mess of people.
-Anthony Goldstein and Fanny Folwell both gave her pitying looks as she tossed down the map and reached for her purse.
+Anthony Goldstein and Franny Folwell both gave her pitying looks as she tossed down the map and reached for her purse.

 “Yes,” said Padma irritably, “don’t you?”

-“Fanny here got her report on Yemen done in time,” said Anthony, grinning as he ushered them out of the small rooms of the Department of International Affairs into a large marble floor that held the elevators beyond.
+“Franny here got her report on Yemen done in time,” said Anthony, grinning as he ushered them out of the small rooms of the Department of International Affairs into a large marble floor that held the elevators beyond.

 “It’s a nightmare,” said Padma gloomily, “a complete nightmare.
 Missing all kinds of information.
 I’m just making it up as I go along and hoping it works out, honestly.”

-Fanny gave her a sympathetic smile and squeezed Anthony’s hand.
+Franny gave her a sympathetic smile and squeezed Anthony’s hand.
 They bade her farewell and made for an elevator.
 Padma stood alone, watching them enter an elevator, feeling blank and exhausted.